harold-b/vscode-duktape-debug/README.md

 A "thank you" also to the VSCode team for facilitating their open-source IDE and the ability to easily make extensions for it.
 And finally, to those who has contributed to this project via bug reports or pull requests, thank you.

-This code contains portions borrowed or adapted from the [vscode nodeJS debugger](https://github.com/Microsoft/vscode-node-debug) and Sami Vaarala's web-based nodeJS [reference implementation](https://github.com/svaarala/duktape/tree/master/debugger) of a Dukatape debug client.
+This code contains portions borrowed or adapted from the [vscode nodeJS debugger](https://github.com/Microsoft/vscode-node-debug) and Sami Vaarala's web-based nodeJS [reference implementation](https://github.com/svaarala/duktape/tree/master/debugger) of a Duktape debug client.

 ## License